timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_Primitives_Popup_DependencyResolver.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/Primitives/Popup.cs#L202" title="View the source code">View Source</a>

 #### Property Value
+IAvaloniaDependencyResolver

+##
-IAvaloniaDependencyResolverThis property allows a client to customize the behaviour of the popup by injecting a specialized dependency resolver into the <a href="T_Avalonia_Controls_Primitives_PopupRoot">PopupRoot</a>'s constructor.
+This property allows a client to customize the behaviour of the popup by injecting a specialized dependency resolver into the <a href="T_Avalonia_Controls_Primitives_PopupRoot">PopupRoot</a>'s constructor.

 ## See Also